Featured in The Washington Post

 Areas of Expertise

-Gaming Addiction Specialist
+Gaming Specialist

 I didn't think I had a problem — until I checked the UK definition.
 I developed a gradual reduction method that works where cold turkey fails.
 I understand the specific mechanics (matchmaking, battle passes, social pressure) that keep children hooked.
+Gaming addiction help for parents →

 ADHD & Neurodivergent Children

 12 years in SEN settings.
 Standard "set a timer" advice doesn't work for neurodivergent brains — hyperfocus makes stopping physically painful, and executive function needs different boundaries.
 I create strategies specifically designed for how neurodivergent brains interact with technology.
+ADHD and screen time →

 AI Safety for Children